mehernadh/seasides-offline-ctf26/Web/Blindspot/Writeup.md

 ---

 ## Conclusion

-By performing simple reconnaissance and identifying an exposed Grafana service, we leveraged a known path traversal vulnerability to access the flag.
+This challenge demonstrates the importance of checking non-standard ports and verifying access controls.
+A publicly accessible dashboard with an outdated Grafana version provided a trivial path traversal that yielded the flag.
+Always lock down monitoring interfaces and keep software versions up to date.